census-instrumentation/opencensus-specs/encodings/BinaryEncoding.md

 ## Version Format (version_id = 0)
 The version format for the version_id = 0 is based on ideas from proto encoding.
 The main requirements are to allow adding and removing fields in less than 1 deprecation cycle.
-It contains a list of repeated fields:
+It contains a list of fields:

 `<field><field>...`

 ### Field
+Each field is a 1-byte field ID paired with a field value, where the format of the field value is determined by both the field ID and the data type.
+For example, field 0 in `Trace Context` may have a completely different format than field 0 in `Tag Context` or field 1 in `Trace Context`.

 Each field that we send on the wire will have the following format:

 `<field_id><field_format>`

 * `field_id` is a single byte.

-* `field_format` must be defined for each metadata field separately, that means that for field_id = 0 in trace context the field_value may have a completely different representation than the field_id = 0 in the server-stats metadata.
+* `field_format` must be defined for each field separately.

-Each field is optional and MAY have defined a default value that can be used (if implementation needs one) when the field is missing.
-Fields can be repeated, e.g. StringTag in the tagging example.
+The specification for a data type's format must also specify whether each field is single or repeated.
+For example, `Trace-id` in `Trace Context` in single, and `String tag` in `Tag Context` is repeated.
+Every single field is optional.
+The specification for a data type's format MAY define a default value for any single field, which must be used when the field is missing.

+The specification for a data type can define versions within a version of the format, called data type version, where each data type version adds new fields.
+The data type version can be useful for describing what fields an implementation supports, but it is not included in the serialized data.

 ### Serialization Rules
-Because each field has its own format that is not generically defined we are forced to always add new field ids at the end.
-The serialization MUST ensure that fields are serialized in version order (i.e. fields from version (i) must precede fields from version (i+1)).
-This ordering allows old decoders to ignore any new fields even if they do not know the format for that field.
+Fields MUST be serialized in data type version order (i.e. all fields from version (i) of a data type must precede all fields from version (i+1)).
+That is because each field has its own format, and old implementations may not be able to determine where newer field values end.
+This ordering allows old decoders to ignore any new fields when they do not know the format for those fields.
-Systems that receive extra fields that they cannot decode MAY pass them on when possible (by passing-through the whole opaque tail of bytes starting with the field id that the current binary does not understand).
+Fields within a data type version can be serialized in any order, and fields with the same field ID do not need to be serialized consecutively.

 ### Deserialization Rules
-Because all the fields will be decoded in the same order as they were defined/added, the deserialization will simply read the encoded input until the end of the input (if no new fields were received) or until the first unknown field_id.
+Because all the fields will be decoded in data type version order, the deserialization will simply read the encoded input until the end of the input or until the first unknown field_id.
+Implementations MAY pass on any fields that they cannot decode, when possible (by passing-through the whole opaque tail of bytes starting with the first field id that the current binary does not understand).

 ### How can we add new fields?
 If we follow the rules that we always append the new ids at the end of the buffer we can add up